yellobyte/SoapESP32/README.md

 ![github](https://github.com/yellobyte/SoapESP32/raw/main/doc/ESP32-Radio-DLNA.jpg)

 Alternatively have a look at the short clip _ESP32-Radio-DLNA.mp4_ in folder **Doc** to see the final implementation in action.
 To watch now, click [Here](https://github.com/yellobyte/SoapESP32/raw/main/doc/ESP32-Radio-DLNA.mp4)

+## :relaxed: Postscript

+If you run into trouble with your mediaserver or have suggestions how to improve the lib, feel free to contact me.

+And a last remark: Putting this library together took endless hours and quite a lot of coffee.
+So if you like it, please give it a star.
+Thanks !